JasonD00/Organic-factory/README.md

 The Core Conecpts:

 - **MetaFactory**: A factory with its own genome which determines how its own resources are processed.
-- **Resource**: Consists of input values whioch are consumed by factories to generate a score.
+- **Resource**: Consists of input values which are consumed by factories to generate a score.
 - **CompetitionStartegy**: Determines how factories are evaluated.
 - **CullingStrategy**: Selects the bottom performing factories and removes them.
 - **ReproductionStrategy**: Generates new factories by copying the top performers and mutating their genes.